chef-boneyard/chef-web-docs-2016/includes_analytics_rules/includes_analytics_rules_syntax_numbers.rst

 .. code-block:: bash

-   rules "Match control groups with failures"
+   rules 'Match control groups with failures'
      rule on run control group
        when
          name = 'mysql audit' and number_failed > 0